 There is a small storage room off of our garage, and when we moved into the house we noticed that one of the cinder block walls in that room was bowing out just a little bit.
-We figured that it would someday need to be repaired, but we’ve lived here a little over a year and a half, and the wall had gotten twice as bad.
+But we’ve lived here a little over a year and a half, and the wall had gotten twice as bad.
 You could pull a cinder block out and see dirt behind it.
 And the whole storage room was starting to shift/pull away from the house; I’m talking…you can see daylight in one of the corners.

 Some projects are fun because you get something pretty at the end (i.e. re-tiling, painting cabinets, refinishing hardwoods, etc.) and then there are projects like foundation repair.
 Not exactly fun, right?

-Anyway, we had a company come out to give us a quote on fixing it and Brandon decided that he could just do it himself and save a whole lot of money.
+We got a company to come out to give us a quote on fixing it and Brandon decided that he could just do it himself and save a whole lot of money.
 Seriously, that man never ceases to amaze and surprise me with how good he is at fixing and building things.
 I’ve known him several years, worked on LOTS of projects with him…and I’m still surprised when he says things like “oh I can just fix that myself.”
 I have no clue how he learns these things but I sure am thankful!

 I took some photos while he was in the middle of building a new wall.
 I’m not even going to start to pretend like I know what I’m talking about so please don’t take this as a tutorial.
 LOL!
 All I know is that he drilled holes into the floor directly in front of the bowing wall, put rebar in those holes, and then used cinderblocks and mortar to build a wall around the rebar.